How Nigeria arrested secessionist leader Nnamdi Kanu | DW | 30.06.2021

 Around 130 police and security officials have been killed and some 20 police stations were attacked this year, according to local media tallies.

-Abdul Azeez Sulaiman, representing the Coalition of Northern Group, a non-governmental organization campaigning for the interest of northerners in the southeast, told DW that IPOB's independence aspirations has significant impact on ethnic non-Igbo Nigerians living in the country's southeast.
+Abdul Azeez Sulaiman, representing the Coalition of Northern Group, a nongovernmental organization campaigning for the interest of northerners in the southeast, told DW that IPOB's independence aspirations have a significant impact on ethnic non-Igbo Nigerians living in the country's southeast.

 The secessionists have been carrying out massive online campaigns, publishing and distributing tweets and Facebook posts via an army of online activists.